axeldinh/DiffuserCam/README.md

 ```
 python scripts/ridge_myDataset.py --data myDataset --load
 ```
 Here the the metrics are directly computed on the pre-computed images reconstructions.
 We recommend to use this option.
+Nevertheless, the time taken to reconstruct the images will not be given.

 The returned metrics are:
   - The MSE.